toricls/votingapp/README.md

 ### How to set up the application

 This is a classic Python application.
-To use it with Amazon App Runner you can build the image upfront (a `Dockerfile` is provided) or you can provide the source code directly.
+To use it with AWS App Runner you can build the image upfront (a `Dockerfile` is provided) or you can provide the source code directly.
 The only requirements creating the DDB table and set the proper permissions.
 In the [preparation](/preparation) folder there are instructions and code to make this happen.

 #### Variables